borntofrappe/borntofrappe/playground/Components/Color Scheme Toggle/README.md

+Update the size of the button to fit the element alongside the breadcrumb navigation.

+## Notes

 The focus of the demo is split in several areas:

 - the SVG syntax describing the two states of the toggle